Personal Immigration

 No physical office

 If your business has no or little physical office space, the Home Office will consider the type of work that your sponsored worker will be doing and the location where the sponsored worker will be working.
-The Home Office will assess why your sponsored worker will need to be in the UK if remote work can be carried out.
+They may conduct an inspection at the physical address provided by the Authorising Officer.

 An immigration audit is a mock exercise of checking your human resource system, policies and documents to get ready for a Home Office compliance visit.
-Our barrister can help in conducting an immigration audit of your business as explained in our article How An Immigration Audit Can Safeguard Your Sponsor Licence.
-We also talked about the consequences of failing a Home Office inspection once your sponsor licence has been granted:
+Our barristers can help in conducting an immigration audit of your business as explained in our article How An Immigration Audit Can Safeguard Your Sponsor Licence.
+The consequences of failing a Home Office inspection once your sponsor licence has been granted include:

 • Suspending your licence: No Certificate of Sponsorship can be assigned during the suspension period.
 Your current sponsored workers will not be affected unless the Home Office decides to revoke your licence.

 • Revoking your licence: If your licence is revoked, you will not be able to sponsor any more workers.
-Any current sponsored workers’s permission will normally be cancelled.
+Any current sponsored workers’ permission will normally be cancelled.

 6. What to Expect During a Home Office Compliance Visit

-At the beginning of the check, they may request to see the Authorising Officer’s original passport to confirm the identity.
+At a compliance visit, they are likely to request to speak with the key personnel and the sponsored workers.
 They expect the Authorising Officer to demonstrate their systems during the compliance check to see the right to work checks and records of absences and contact details.
 They may verify any information provided in the sponsor licence application and the sponsored worker’s application.

 It is common for them to ask questions about the genuineness of the role, including whether there is a job description, whether there is a need for the vacancy and any required professional qualifications for the role.
-They may also ask how the organisation monitors staff working from home and how often does the organisation pay staff.
+They may also ask to see any documents showing the recruitment and the interview records.
+Further, they may ask how the organisation monitors staff working from home and how often the organisation pays staff.
 The common questions relating to the organisation may include providing a summary of the business and whether there are any links to any other business.

 After the visit, the Home Office may request further documentation to be submitted after the check.